 A meal or just some time together.
 Be with somebody else for a little while, but be in the same vibration.
 Tell a story, listen to a story or just watch the people together.
 The mix of the two of you will change the energies.
 For the better.

-28. Give Away An Object
+28. Get Rid Of An Object

 Like in completely and totally and randomly get rid of an object.
 If you think somebody else will need it, just wrap it up nicely and leave it outside, somewhere handy.
 A person in need will find the way to it.